 Why you Should use a Frame within a Frame

-A photo of a scene with a foreground feature makes for much more interesting build up to the main part of a photo and can, in some cases, carry equal weight to the rest of the photo.
+A photo of a scene with a foreground feature makes for a much more interesting build up to the main region of a photo and can, in some cases, carry equal weight to the rest of the photo.

-The idea is to choose part of your scene that you want to be the subject and then find a shape within the photo (usually in the foreground) that will hold it.
+The idea is to choose part of your scene to be the subject, then find a shape within the photo (usually in the foreground) that will ‘hold’ it.
 Here’s the simplest way of demonstrating this below.

 Leading The Eye

-The lines along the left and bottom encourage your eyes towards the center of the image and the vertical line converging with the diagonal give you direction.
-The eye is drawn towards the center of image below before working its way outwards.
+The lines along the left and bottom encourage your eyes towards the center of the image, whilst the vertical line converging with the diagonal give you direction.
+The eye is drawn towards the center of the image before working its way outwards.

-Another way to reinforce a sense of depth is by repetition and this is clearly demonstrated in the photo below.
-It’s easy to create a sense of depth in a photo by using 2 or more objects (like the door frames below) that we know to be the same height and placing one further away from th
+Another way to reinforce a sense of depth is by repetition, clearly demonstrated in the photo below.
+It’s easy to create depth in a photo by using two or more objects (like the door frames below) that we know to be the same height, placing one further away than the other.

 Making the Frame an Equal Part of The Photo

 If the frame is particularly interesting, don’t neglect it; use it.